lambdablockchain/lambda-node/CONTRIBUTING.md

 - Don't be afraid to say "NO", or "MAYBE, but...", if a change seems undesirable or if you otherwise have reservations/caveats/etc.

-Here are some handy links for development practices aligned with Bitcoin Cash Node:
+Here are some handy links for development practices aligned with Lambda Node:

 - [BCHN GitLab development working rules and guidelines](doc/bchn-gitlab-usage-rules-and-guidelines.md)
 - [Developer Notes](doc/developer-notes.md)